Greeting CardsPaper CraftsPrintmakingTutorials

-You guys, it's not too late to make holiday cards to send out to friends and family!
+You guys, it’s not too late to make holiday cards to send out to friends and family!
 Especially when everyone is housebound, I think mailing a little handmade something sounds extra lovely.
-Therefore, every day this week I'm going to be sharing a tutorial for artsy holiday cards you can make and mail!
-Here we go:
+Therefore, every day this week I’m going to be sharing a tutorial for easy artsy holiday cards you can make and mail!
+Here we go!

 Today’s cards are a great way to use up all of the hand painted paper scraps you have sitting around.
 I used gelatin prints, but you could use any painted/printed/doodled paper bits.